hpadi02/hpadi02_hw1/README.md

 ```

 When both are running, whatever you type in one terminal (press Enter to send) should appear on the other terminal.
+Per-character streaming is achieved using the termios and tty modules on Linux/macOS, and the msvcrt.getch() function on Windows.

 ## Local Testing Tip
 Open two terminals on the same machine: